jealka/jealka.github.io/creative/README.md

     (root) /usr/bin/ping
 ```

-As [GTFOBins](https://gtfobins.github.io/) suggests, `ping` doesn't allow us to break out and maintain root rights.
-The `env_keep+=LD_PRELOAD` on the other hand seems problematic, since it means that the user can start the `ping` program while using custom shared libraries, which is normally used to replace standard OS functionality for specialized use cases.
-In our case this allows us to create our own litte shared library, that we will write in C. Note that the function `_init()` is invoked when the shared library is started.
-Since we start the whole process (i.e. `ping`) with `sudo`, we have the rights to set the user and group ID to 0, making us root in this context.
-We then launch a `sh` session, before the invoke of `ping` takes place.
+As [GTFOBins](https://gtfobins.github.io/) states, `ping` won't allow us to break out of a process and maintain its root rights.
+But the `env_keep+=LD_PRELOAD` part on the other hand seems interesting, since it indicates that our user can start the `ping` program in combination with custom runtime libraries, since the according environment variable is kept, a functionality normally used to replace standard OS routines which can be useful in special cases.
+In our case this allows to create our own litte runtime library, that we will write in C. Note that the function `_init()` is invoked when the library is loaded.
+Since we start the whole process (i.e. `ping`) with `sudo`, in the load phase of the library we have the rights to set the user and group ID to 0, making us root in this context.
+We can then launch a `sh` session and escape before the invoke of `ping` even takes place.

 ```C
 #include <stdio.h>